home-assistant/home-assistant.io/source/_integrations/matter.md

 ## Adding Matter devices to Home Assistant

-Adding a new device to Home Assistant is called "commissioning" in Matter technical terms.
+Adding a new device to a Matter "controller" like Home Assistant is called "commissioning" in Matter technical terms.
 There are multiple ways to commission new Matter devices to your Home Assistant "controller":

 1) Commission a device using the Home Assistant Companion apps (iOS/Android).
 2) Commission a device to Apple Home and share it to Home Assistant.